Stochastic Quantum Information Geometry and Speed Limits at the Trajectory Level

+Concretely, a transient spike in the coherent contribution $\tilde{f}_Q^{C}$ along a trajectory flags a moment of high basis-rotation sensitivity and can serve as a real-time trigger for switching the measurement basis.
 Second, the ability of the cross-term to witness destructive interference suggests its usefulness in characterizing efficiency losses in microscopic heat engines or identifying quantum advantages in battery charging protocols at the single-shot level.
 Finally, the CQFI serves as a natural estimator for importance sampling, allowing for the efficient simulation and identification of rare, high-information trajectories that are typically inaccessible to standard Monte Carlo methods.
+In this role the accumulated CQFI acts as an importance-sampling weight: resampling trajectories in proportion to their integrated CQFI concentrates computational effort on the high-information realizations and reduces the variance of ensemble estimates of the QFI.
 These tools collectively advance our ability to analyze and optimize quantum dynamics beyond the limitations of ensemble descriptions.